RoadieHQ/roadie-agent/README.md

       "BROKER_CLIENT_CONFIGURATION": {},
       "FILTER_RULES_PATHS": {}
     }
     ```

     </details>

+4. Modify the `config.default.json` configuration file to contain your BROKER_SERVER_URL.
-4. (With default settings) Create a folder called `config` at the root of your project and copy `accept.json` file from the installed packages config folder into it.
+5. (With default settings) Create a folder called `config` at the root of your project and copy `accept.json` file from the installed packages config folder into it.
 Alternatively the default configuration can be copy-pasted from below:
     <details>

     <summary>Click to expand</summary>